 Online Groups – If your group is meeting online, your leaders will be sending you the link for your group.
 Use this link for help on meeting with your group online: lifegroups.northcoastchurch.com/pro-tips/

 Each week in this section you’ll find the most important information for your group.

 Items Needed for the First Meeting

 Pro-Tips to Maximize the Online Groups Experience

 1) Shorten meetings to 75 minutes or less.
-Also be on 10 minutes early and available 10-20 minute after if people want to connect.

 * More how-to’s at this link: Pro-Tips & Facilitation Tips to maximize your Online Experience.